SAS has been around since 1912. We’ve heard a few of these questions before…

 - What does it mean for a student to be placed in wait pool?

 - May we complete applications for the Pudong and Puxi campuses at the same time?

-Once a family has submitted an online application, an SAS Admission Officer will help them through the remainder of the admission process.
-Applications are reviewed by the Admission Committee after all required documents are received, the applicant has been interviewed by one of our Admission team members, and an English proficiency test has been conducted (where applicable).
-We will conduct Skype interviews for overseas applicants on an as-needed basis.
+Once a family has submitted an online application, an SAS Admissions Officer will help them through the remainder of the application process.
+Applications are reviewed by the Admissions Committee after all required documents are received.
 Full disclosure of special needs and intervention documents is required.
 An application is valid for the applying school year (August – June) only.
 Applicants interested in the next school year will be asked to reapply.

 - What foreign languages do you offer?

 - What is the Bring Your Own Mac Program?

 - Do you offer a gifted program for advanced students?